Zende-Magloire/Insecure_password_reset/README.md

-# Insecure_password_reset
+# CSEC302_Demo
-This intentionally vulnerable code allows for the demonstration of NoSQL attacks and emphasizes the insecure aspects of the password reset function.
+ NoSQL injection

+This demo builds off work described here: https://nullsweep.com/a-nosql-injection-primer-with-mongo/ and code found here: https://github.com/Charlie-belmer/vulnerable-node-app

+This demo includes modifications to users.routes.js to close vulnerabilities in the /lookup and /login routes with /lookupfixed and /login-fixed.